-- Lift up the lower baffle plate, remove the pins and take out the baffle plate - Lift the upper baffle plate to the back of the combustion chamber.
-Remove pins.
-Pull the plate free from the baffle plate holder and remove it - Lift the combustion chamber lining's sides, remove them from the rear cover and take them out.
-Note that the combustion chamber lining's sides support the rear cover so this could fall when the sides are removed - Remove the rear cover
+- Lift up the lower baffle and dismount both pins.
+Then pull the plate downwards and take it out - Push the upper baffle forwards so that it is freed from the fittings at the rear of the combustion chamber.
+Then take out the plate - Lift the combustion chamber lining's sides, remove them from the rear cover and take them out - Remove the rear cover